Accounting Services

 • Screening

-Costs resulting from violations of, or failure to comply with, Federal, State, and local laws and regulations (including University regulations) are unallowable, except when incurred as a result of compliance with specific provisions of the sponsored agreement, or instructions in writing from the contract officer or equivalent.
+Costs resulting from non-Federal entity violations of, alleged violations of, or failure to comply with, Federal, state, tribal, local, or foreign laws and regulations are unallowable, except when incurred as a result of compliance with specific provisions of the Federal award, or with prior written approval of the Federal awarding agency.
+See also § 200.435.

-Costs of insurance required or approved pursuant to the sponsored agreements are allowable.
+Costs of insurance required or approved and maintained, pursuant to the Federal award, are allowable.

 Costs incurred for purchased materials and supplies used for the performance of the sponsored agreement are allowable (this does not include office supplies).

-Cost for membership in technical and professional organizations are treated as F&A costs and included in the Department Administration F&A cost pool.
-Memberships that come as part of a subscription are allowable as a direct charge as long as they are specifically approved in the projects budget and the scientific information in the subscription is the primary reason for the expenditure.
+Memberships are allowable as a direct charge as long as they are specifically approved in the projects budget and the scientific information in the subscription is the primary reason for the expenditure.

 Office Supplies